-- 2. You must sign the written notice to show that you received it and understand your rights. - You or someone who is acting on your behalf must sign the notice.
+2. You will be asked to sign the written notice to show that you received it and understand your rights.

+- You or someone who is acting on your behalf will be asked to sign the notice.
 (Section 4 of this chapter tells how you can give written permission to someone else to act as your representative.) - Signing the notice shows only that you have received the information about your rights.
 The notice does not give your discharge date (your doctor or hospital staff will tell you your discharge date).
 Signing the notice does not mean you are agreeing on a discharge date. - 3.
-Keep your copy of the signed notice so you will have the information about making an appeal (or reporting a concern about quality of care) handy if you need it. - If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services (phone numbers are printed on the back cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+Keep your copy of the notice so you will have the information about making an appeal (or reporting a concern about quality of care) handy if you need it. - If you sign the notice more than two days before the day you leave the hospital, you will get another copy before you are scheduled to be discharged. - To look at a copy of this notice in advance, you can call Member Services (phone numbers are printed on the back cover of this booklet) or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.
-You can also see it online at https://www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.html.
+You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.